 All visitors to the public service locations of the California State Library may access our collections, while state government officials and employees with a State Library card may access a large portion of our collections online.

 Learn about the free services and vast, searchable catalog available to eligible readers through our online directory of services and information about the Braille and Talking Book Library.

-Find new and historic publications, photos, maps, reading material for eligible users of the National Library Service for the Blind and Physically Handicapped, and more in our online catalogs.
+Find new and historic publications, photos, maps, reading material for eligible users of the National Library Service for the Blind and Print Disabled, and more in our online catalogs.

 Virtually visit the California State Library and remotely access our collections of historic photographs, drawings, prints, and 3D images, as well as view our online exhibits, including the California Gold Rush.